 Chow Chows are another poised dog hailing from the mysterious mountain areas of China.
 They are one of the larger breeds that have come from Asia.

 Chow Chows are easily recognizable by their red-brown coats and wrinkled skin all over their body.
-They are a drooler and have jowls that hang.
+They are droolers and have jowls that hang.
 Their unique characteristic is the blue and black tongue, which is due to pigment deposition.

-These pups prefer to sit and observe more activities than they would care to participate in, but they still need daily exercise.
-Take them out for a couple of walks averaging 15 minutes each day, and they will stay happy and healthy.
+These pups prefer to sit and observe more activities than they would care to participate in, but they still need a moderate amount of daily exercise.
+Take them out for three or four walks averaging 15-30 minutes each day and they will stay happy and healthy.
 Avoid walking them in hot and humid weather.